 - ESG rating: Average ESG rating: ESG rating evaluates how the issuer manages its extrafinancial material risks.
 For this purpose, the Sub-Fund uses data provider MSCI and its ESG ratings. - Very Severe Controversy: These indicators show whether a company is exposed to reputational and operational risks due to major and/or very important (controversy) breaches regarding the ESG that can have a material impact on a company.
-The Sub-Fund will have no investment with very Severe Controversy under the MSCI nomenclature (red flag). - Controversial activities: The Sub-Fund employs norms and value-based exclusions.
-Examples of the exclusions (but not limited to them) are controversial weapons, gambling, adult entertainment, tobacco and thermal coal which is driven by revenue thresholds. - Concerns about respect for Human Rights: This indicator makes it possible to ensure that companies comply with the main principles laid down by the United Nations in terms of human rights, in particular freedom of expression, civil liberties, the fight against discrimination and respect for minorities and communities.
-The Sub-Fund will have no investment from issuers that do not comply with the UN Global Compact. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+The Sub-Fund will have no investment with very Severe Controversy under the MSCI nomenclature (red flag). - Complementary indicators: The Sub-fund uses 4 complementary sustainability indicators that are monitored and disclosed in the public monthly reporting.
+These 4 indicators are : Companies with carbon reduction initiatives, Companies with a policy to address deforestation, Board gender diversity and Violations of UN Global Compact principles and OECD Guidelines.

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?